 This satisfies the emotional, decision-making part of the brain, or what Daniel Kahneman refers to as “System 1” in his book “Thinking Fast and Slow”.
 Meanwhile, the documented ROI component is consistent with Kahneman’s “System 2,” or neocortex, which supports decision-making.
 System 2 provides the rationalization and justification of decisions, but does not actually make decisions.

-To learn more about the research and see an example of the winning “Why Now” framework, check out the research brief.
+To learn more about the research and see an example of the winning “Why Now” framework, check out our State of the Conversation Report.